rooklift/halite2_rush_theory/README.md

 ## Practice: Genetic Algorithm

+[Edit: I believe this is more properly called a Hill-Climbing Algorithm.
+A true Genetic Algorithm has genetic crossover.]

 A smarter person than me might use mathematics to put his ships in the sweet spots.
 However, I chose to use a Genetic Algorithm, which works as follows.
 First, we generate a random "genome" (list of moves) and then do the following:

 * Mutate the genome randomly, giving one of the ships a new move.